This fund provides financial assistance to students who otherwise would not receive help with the cost of their education.

-The Women Student Leadership in Business Fund will provide support for experiential and co-curricular activities related to leadership development of women business students.
-Examples of leadership activities include mentoring/coaching, leadership seminars/conferences, and speaker series.
+Provides support for experiential and co-curricular activities related to leadership development of women business students.
+Examples include mentoring/coaching, leadership seminars/conferences, and speaker series.

 All contributions to the Women's Basketball Fund go directly to the operations of the women's basketball program.